 PBX Disadvantages

-• High initial installation and setup costs
+- High initial installation and setup costs

-• Complicated to set up and maintain in-house
+- Complicated to set up and maintain in-house

-• Not easily scalable for businesses that need to add more lines or users quickly
+- Not easily scalable for businesses that need to add more lines or users quickly

 VoIP Disadvantages

-• Service can be unreliable during peak hours
+- Service can be unreliable during peak hours

-• Higher risk of eavesdropping or hacking due to its digital nature
+- Higher risk of eavesdropping or hacking due to its digital nature

 Which Is Better for Your Business?

-For small businesses that don’t need a lot of features or a complicated setup, VoIP may be a good fit.
+For small businesses that don’t need a lot of features or a complicated setup, particularly those with remote workers, VoIP may be a good fit.
 It is important to consider the benefits and drawbacks of each system to decide which one is best for your business.
-Consider talking to an IT professional like Telewire about what type of system would work best for you.
+Here are some questions to help you determine the best fit for you:

 Take the Next Step with Telewire